gabssnake/observablehq-docs/docs/learn/notebooks-cells.md

 The content of the cell is the code, in this case the simple calculation `1+2`, and on Observable the result is shown above the code.

 After typing into a cell, whether it's code or text, you need to run the cell to see the result.
-You do that by clicking the play button in the top right corner of the cell, or by pressing shift-enter/shift-return.
+You do that by clicking the play button in the top right corner of the cell, or by pressing <Keys set="Shift-Enter" />.

 Cells can contain computations of any complexity, and they can produce much more than just numbers.
 Here's an example of a chart (don't worry about the details, we'll get to Plot [later](https://observablehq.com/d/79f43da4b58ef64e?collection=@observablehq/intro-to-observable)):